What to do during, before and after a wildfire.

-The Open Burn Program regulates open outdoor burning in order to limit pollution and decrease the chance of fire damage to property.
-Bonfires, cooking, and burning piled vegetative material are conditionally allowed.
-The conditions include calling the Burn Hotline, time restrictions, notifying the fire department, complying with fire safety codes, and possibly obtaining a fire department permit.
+The Open Burn Program regulates open outdoor burning in order to limit pollution, decrease the chance of fire damage to property and injuries.
+Small bonfires, cooking, and burning piled vegetative material are conditionally allowed.

 Red Flag Warning is a forecast warning issued by the United States National Weather Service to inform area firefighting and land management agencies that conditions are ideal for wildland fire ignition and propagation.

 Are you prepared for a wildfire?

 Experiencing a destructive wildfire can be devastating.
 This guide was written to help New Mexico communities recover after wildfire.